Automattic/wp-calypso/docs/our-approach-to-data.md

 If persisting state causes application errors, opting out of persistence is straightforward: in the `createReducer` util provide only the default state value as a first param and don't provide a schema as a third param.
-Behind the scenes data is never going to be persisted and always regenerated with default value.
+Behind the scenes data is never going to be persisted and is always regenerated with default value.
 In this example, it happens to be `'CHECKING'`
 ```javascript
 export const connectionState = createReducer( 'CHECKING', {
 	[CONNECTION_LOST]: () => 'OFFLINE',